russfeld/ksucs-hugo/content/4-shortcodes/08-defaults/expand.en.md

 ## Usage

-While the examples are using shortcodes with named parameter you are free to use positional aswell or also call this shortcode from your own partials.
+While the examples are using shortcodes with named parameter you are free to use positional asnwell or also call this shortcode from your own partials.

 {{< tabs groupId="shortcode-parameter">}}
 {{% tab name="shortcode" %}}